-If you are a victim of any of these crimes, you are strongly encouraged to notify the San Francisco Community College District Police Department as soon as practical and to make every effort to preserve any physical evidence.
 The SFCCDPD will contact any other appropriate Police agency or bureau Department to respond.
-The SFCCDPD will assist the victim in obtaining medical services and make crisis counseling services available.
+The SFCCDPD will assist the victim in obtaining medical services and make crisis-counseling services available.
 A Campus Security Authority (CSA) can assist a victim to notify the San Francisco Community College District Police Department if the victim chooses to or decline any notification to such authorities.
+If the victim chooses no to report the crime, the District will accommodate and provide any protective measures that are reasonably available.

-If the victim chooses to report the crime, the SFCCDPD will initiate a criminal investigation of the reported sexual assault and every effort will be made to criminally prosecute the perpetrator(s).
+If the victim chooses to report the crime, the SFCCDPD in collaboration with SFPD will initiate a criminal investigation of the reported sexual assault and every effort will be made to criminally prosecute the perpetrator(s).